egruel/drupal8-graphql-server/README.md

 ## How to create a graphql api server with Drupal 8

-### installed modules
+### Installed modules

 - composer require drupal/graphQL
-- composer require drupal/pathauto
+- composer require drupal/pathauto ( create nice urls from our title in "alias" node field)

-Enable all graphQL modules, except the mutations ones, unless you know what you are doing
+- composer require drupal/snail ( protect drupal native path from being accidentally overriden by our front-end aliases )

-### configuration
+### Configuration

-in back-office, expose entities at /admin/config/graphql/content Don't forget to attach the field to a display mode, for example, the default one.
+Enable all graphQL modules, except the mutations ones, unless you know what you are doing Then in back-office, expose entities as graphQL api at /admin/config/graphql/content Don't forget to attach the fields to a display mode, for example, the default one.
-You can then use display mode to format the output of graphQL !
+You can then use display mode to format the output of graphQL

 Then go to */admin/people/permissions* and check *Execute arbitrary GraphQL requests*; if you want your application to request your API without authentication.

+We know have to enable cors
 in *sites/default/services.yml :*

 ```yml